Create a Cluster Profile

 The Profile Layers step is where you specify the packs that compose the profile.
 There are four required infrastructure packs and several optional add-on packs you can choose from.
 Every pack requires you to select the Pack Type, Registry, and Pack Name.

-As you fill out the information for each layer, click on Next to proceed to the next layer.
+As you select each layer, click on Next Layer to proceed to the next one.

-Click on Confirm after you have completed filling out all the core layers.
+Click on Confirm and then Next after you have completed selecting all the core layers.

 The review section gives an overview of the cluster profile configuration you selected.
 Click on Finish Configuration to create the cluster profile.